 Therefore, unlike tobacco, smoking cannabis lowers insulin levels in the long term and increases insulin sensitivity.

-Furthermore, it does not break the fast any more than tobacco or nicotine.
+Furthermore, it does not break the fast more than tobacco or nicotine.
 Accordingly, smoking marijuana cannot break the intermittent fast unless combined with tobacco using added sugar.

 While smoking natural tobacco and cannabis does not break the fast, it may differ from most cigarette brands and vapor.

-This effect is due to added sugars and underestimated by most people who smoke regularly (Seidenberg et al. 201918).
+This effect is due to added sugars and is underestimated by most people who smoke regularly (Seidenberg et al. 201918).